AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 Once the use-class has initialized, the HTL file is run.
 During this stage HTL will typically pull in the state of various member variables of the use-class and render them for presentation.

-To provide access to these values from within the HTL file you must define custom getter methods in the use-class according to the following naming convention:
+To provide access to these values from within the HTL file, you must define custom getter methods in the use-class according to the following naming convention:

 * A method of the form `getXyz` will expose within the HTL file an object property called `xyz`.